ilchen/cryptopals/newproblems.md

 ### Challenge 70.
 Weaknesses in Dual Elliptic Curve Deterministic Random Bit Generators (aka DUAL EC DRBG)
 Generating random bits is critical in cryptography.
 We rely on secure pseudo random generators (PRNG) to generate keys, initialization vectors, random challenges in identification protocols, to sign with DSA or RSA, etc. Things will run amok when a pseudo random generator you use is not cryptographically secure.
-What makes a PRNG cryptographicall secure?
+What makes a PRNG cryptographically secure?
-Basically two things: 1) the PRNG must be indistinguishable from a truly random generator, and 2) it must be unpredictable in the sense that no matter how many random bits of its output you've observerd, you are not able to predict the next bit.
+Basically two things: 1) the PRNG must be indistinguishable from a truly random generator, and 2) it must be unpredictable in the sense that no matter how many random bits of its output you've observed, you are not able to predict the next bit.

 There are many different secure PRNGs around, in this challenge we will examine a former NIST-standardized Dual Elliptic Curve PRNG.
 It has gained notoriety because of a security breach that it contributed to &mdash; [the